Environment

 The

-value for a domain cannot go beyond itshard
+unlimitedoption applied to thesoftvalue for a domain cannot go beyond itshardlimit. -

 Re-login for changes to take effect: